 Our range of standard plastic materials are referred to as commodity plastics.
 These materials are either amorphous or semi-crystalline thermoplastics which are generally low cost, have low temperature resistance, low strength, but are widely used across many New Zealand industries in applications up to 90°C. Our range encompasses different thicknesses and colours of UHMWPE, HMWPE, HDPE, LDPE, PVC, ABS, PPE, Acrylic, Polyurethane and Polypropylene.

-Polyslick™ XL is the superlative abrasion resistant grade of Ultra High Molecular Weight Polyethylene UHMWPE.
-XL grade is further enhanced with either silicone (XLS) for release and slip, or with glass (GXL) for unparalleled wear resistance.
+Premium abrasion resistant grade of Ultra High Molecular Weight Polyethylene UHMWPE.
+Further enhanced with either silicone (XLS) for release and slip, or with glass (GXL) for unparalleled wear resistance.
 POLYSLICK™ XL grades are UV stabilised and have reduced thermal expansion.

 UHMWPE natural is often referred to as the world’s toughest polymer.
 It is chemically resistant and has a low coefficient of friction which makes it highly effective in a variety of applications.
 High abrasion resistance, as well as excellent impact strength.

 Reprocessed grade UHMWPE utilises finely ground post production material to produce an economical substitute to using 100% virgin resin.
 Technical properties will be reduced from virgin material although hardness may be slightly increased.
 Generally the colour is black but it may show other coloured particles.

 Compared to UHMWPE, HMWPE has approximately 10% of the impact strength and only 25% of its abrasion resistance.
 HMWPE has a slightly better price point than UHMWPE and may be used where impact and abrasion are not a primary concern.

-Compared to UHMWPE, HDPE has approximately 6% of the impact strength and only 25% of its abrasion resistance.
-HDPE has the highest tensile strength of both UHMWPE and HMWPE and is the hardest material of the three.
+HDPE has approximately 6% of the impact strength and only 25% of its abrasion resistance of UHMWPE.
+HDPE has a higher tensile strength and is the hardest material of the two.
 Typically, it is an extruded sheet product which can have a glossy or embossed finish.